 If the problem is still present, go for the next fix.

-Suppose you want to access the another computer with computer name– Comp7, and suppose the account name on that computer is ‘Sam81‘.
-So, you have to write Computer name and account name without any space in middle as the Username.
+Suppose you want to access another computer with a computer name– Comp7, and suppose the account name on that computer is ‘Sam81‘.
+So, you have to write the Computer name and account name without any space in the middle as the Username.
 Then you have the type the password of that computer.

 So, the Username- Comp7Sam81

 Try to access the network again.
 If the problem is still there then go for the next fix.

 Fix 10 – Change your Network Profile to Private-

 Windows prevents the access of another network from your computer or vice-versa if your network profile is set as ‘Public.’
 Setting it to the ‘Private‘ will help as Windows will allow access to the network.
 Before going for these steps make sure you are not using any “Public” internet connection such as Hotel or Airport WiFi, which can make your files vulnerable.

 Follow these steps to change your network profile to ‘Private‘

 1. Click on Windows Icon in the Taskbar, and click on ‘Settings‘ in the lower-left corner.